 For example, if any critical path task is delayed by two days, so will your final completion date.
 Use the fast-tracking and crashing technique carefully to avoid a late finish in case anything comes up.

 How To Conduct A Critical Path Analysis In ClickUp

-ClickUp is the world’s best project management software and is used by companies like Apple, Google, and Airbnb.
-It’s got tons of project management features to handle every aspect of your project planning process.
+ClickUp is the world’s best project management software and has all you need to use the critical path method.
+It’s also got tons of project management features to handle every aspect of your project planning process.
 It has features such as:

 - Custom Views – list, boards, calendars, etc.